 Other individuals may hope to keep their assets in their family but worry about how the beneficiaries will utilize the funds.
 For people like this, it may be wise to create a trust.
 In setting up a trust, the individual appoints a trustee, who administers the funds according to the purposes specified in the document.
 Not only does this allow the individual creating the trust to develop terms, but the trustee will also then make sure heirs follow the stipulations if they want to receive the funds.

 Additionally, setting up a trust can also provide tax benefits to families wishing to reduce their tax liability.
 When an individual sets up an irrevocable trust—meaning they can no longer access the funds in the trust and the trustee will distribute the assets—the money is not subject to estate taxes.
 With the assistance of experienced estate planning attorneys, Texans can even create an irrevocable trust that allows the trustee to dispense the trust’s funds to the beneficiary even when the creator of the trust is still alive.

 Another key benefit to setting up a trust is that a properly funded trust can avoid the Texas Probate process altogether.
 Because estate planning is a complicated process that implicates financial and personal assets, individuals going through this process should contact an estate planning attorney as soon as possible.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is in need of estate planning assistance, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our lawyers have experience in all aspects of estate planning: drafting wills, creating trusts, and recognizing potential pitfalls in current estate plans.
 We are here to make the estate planning process as easy as possible for you.
-Call 713-333-8900 to schedule a free, no-strings-attached consultation with one of our attorneys.
+Call 713-333-8900 to schedule a no-strings-attached consultation with one of our attorneys.